smakaka400/Home-insurance-modelling/README.md

 ## Modelling
 In the modelling phase we explored the use of three different models to predict whether a future policy had lapsed or not.
+For more details please see the modelling README in the modelling folder.

 In the end, the most performant model was an [XGBoost model](https://xgboost.readthedocs.io/en/latest/), providing an accuracy of 63%, precision of 60%, and recall of 53%.
 The features that the model found most useful in its construction were LAST_ANN_PREM_GROSS (raw), QUOTE_TO_COVER_DAYS (derived), DOB_YEAR (derived), RISK_RATED_AREA_C (raw), RISK_RATED_AREA_B (raw), COVER_DAY (derived), UNSPEC_HRP_PREM (raw), DOB_DAY (derived).